Smoke Bombs for Fall Photos: Colors That Work With Autumn Foliage

 Purple is one of the most effective fall smoke choices specifically because it is the complementary color to yellow and orange.
 Color theory predicts what your eye confirms: purple smoke against a yellow-orange leaf canopy creates a vibrating, eye-catching contrast that makes both colors appear more saturated than they would alone.
 This is the color relationship that billboard designers and film colorists deliberately seek out, and fall foliage gives you it for free.

 Purple smoke also has a naturally romantic, slightly mysterious quality that makes it popular for engagement and couples photography.
-For fall couples photo sessions, purple against the warm fall palette is one of the most reliable setups in the smoke photography playbook.
+For fall sessions, purple against the warm fall palette is one of the most reliable setups in the smoke photography playbook.
+It creates a "pop" that is difficult to achieve with other colors, making the subject stand out even against a very busy leaf background.

 Burgundy or Deep Red: Matching the Late-Season Palette